 SQL DB Mail

 This method is somewhat more complex.
-First of all, SQL DB Mail must be enabled on our SQL Server.
+First, SQL DB Mail must be enabled on our SQL Server.
 Then the profile must be set (you can find here more details on how to create the profile).

-From the code point of view, you only need to send the correct data to a certain stored procedure: sp_send_dbmail (it's actually simpler than SMTP).
+From the code perspective, you only need to send the correct data to a specific stored procedure: sp_send_dbmail (it's even simpler than SMTP).

 protected void SendEmail()